-The undersigned stockholder of Belle Corporation (the "Company") registered in the name of Philippine Central Depository Nominee Corporation, if applicable\, hereby appoints \\\\\\, (as sub-proxy,\) or in hisabsence, the Chairman of the meeting, as attorney and proxy, with power of substitution, to represent and vote all shares registered in his/her/its name as proxy of the undersigned stockholder, at the Annual Meeting of Stockholders of the Companyon May 31, 2024 and at any of the adjournments thereof for her purpose of acting on the following matters:

-1. Approval of the Minutes of the Annual Meeting of Stockholders held on April 24, 2023

-\\\Yes \\\No \\\Abstain

-2. Approval of 2023 Operations and Results

-\\\\Yes \\\\No \\\Abstain

-3. Ratification of all Acts of the Board of Directors and Management from April 24, 2023 to May 31, 2024 a.

-\\\Yes \\\No \\\Abstain

-- 4. Election of Directors for 2024 to 2025

-- \\\\\Vote for all nominees listed below

-- Willy N. Ocier

-- Elizabeth Anne C. Uychaco

-- \\\\\ Jackson T. Ongsip

-- \\\\\ Jacinto C. Ng, Jr.

-- Armin Antonio B. Raquel Santos

-- Amando M. Tetangco, Jr. (Independent)

-- Joseph T. Chua (Independent)

-- Maria Gracia M. Pulido Tan (Independent)

-Withhold authority for all nominees listed above

-\\\\Withhold authority to vote for the nominees listed below:

-\ For PCD Participants/Brokers

-5. Appointment of Reyes Tacandong & Co. as External Auditors

-\\\\Yes \\\\No \\\\Abstain

-6. At their discretion, the proxies named above are authorized to vote upon such other matters properlycome before the meeting.

-\\\Yes \\\No \\\Abstain

-Printed Name of Stockholder/Broker/PCD Participant

-Signature of Stockholder or Name and Signatureof Authorized Signatory of Corporate Stockholder/Broker/PCD Participant

-Date

-This Proxy must be submitted together with the following:

-For Individual Stockholders

-If a representative will sign on behalf of stockholder, this proxy must be submitted together with a duly executed Special of General Power of Attorney showing the authorityof the representative to sign on behalf of the individual stockholder.

-For Corporate Stockholders

-A duly executed Secretary's Certificate showing the authority of the representative to sign on behalf of the stockholder corporation.
+Nominee Corporation, if applicable, hereby appoints the Chairman of the meeting, as attorney and proxy, with po mpany") registered in the name of Philippine Central Depository, (as sub-proxy,) or in hisabsence, ower of substitution, to represent and vote all shares registered, at the Annual Meeting of Stockholders of the Companyon May pose of acting on the following matters: Approval of the Minutes of the Annual Meeting of Stockholders held on April 24, 2023 Appointment of Reyes Tacandong &amp; Co. as External Auditors YesNoAbstain YesNoAbstain 2.
+Approval of 2023 Operations and Results 6.
+At their discretion, the proxies named above YesNoAbstain are authorized to vote upon such other matters properlycome before the meeting.
+Ratification of all Acts of the Board of Directors and Management from April 24, 2023 to May 31, 2024 YesNoAbstain YesNoAbstain 4.
+Election of Directors for 2024 to 2025 Printed Name of Stockholder/Broker/PCD Participant Willy N. Ocier Elizabeth Anne C. Uychaco Jackson T. Ongsip Jacinto C. Ng, Jr. Armin Antonio B. Raquel Santos Virginia A. Yap Signature of Stockholder or Name and Signature of Authorized Signatory of Corporate Stockholder/Broker/PCD Participant Amando M. Tetangco, Jr. (Independent) Joseph T. Chua (Independent) Maria Gracia M. Pulido Tan (Independent) Date This Proxy must be submitted together with the following: Withhold authority for all nominees listed aboveWithhold authority to vote for the nominees listed below: For Individual Stockholders If a representative will sign on behalf of stockholder, this proxy must be submitted together with a duly executed Special of General Power of Attorney showing the authority of the representative to sign on behalf of the individual stockholder.
+For PCD Participants/Brokers For Corporate Stockholders A duly executed Secretary's Certificate showing the authority of the representative to sign on behalf of the stockholder corporation.
 Enclosed is a sample Secretary's Certificate for your reference.

-For PCD Participants/Brokers

-A duly executed Secretary's Certificate showing the authority of the representative to sign on behalf of the PCD Participant/Broker, as well as the duly accomplished proxy or certificate of shareholdings issued by the PDTC.
+For PCD Participants/Brokers A duly executed Secretary's Certificate showing the authority of the representative to sign on behalf of the PCD Participant/Broker, as well as the duly accomplished proxy or certificate of shareholdings issued by the PDTC.
 Enclosed is a sample Secretary's Certificate for your reference.